tthien92/Fraud_data_autoML/readme.md

 ## Table of Contents

-**Fraud Detection with AutoML** - upyter notebook OSEMN walkthrough of cleaning the data and feeding it to AutoML systems.
+**Fraud Detection with AutoML** - Jupyter notebook OSEMN walkthrough of cleaning the data and feeding it to AutoML systems.

 **sample_1.csv** - data of credit card activity containing 30000 entries, which is a subset of the original*